Houston mayor pushes U.S. government to quickly approve Harvey aid

 The city's airports will resume limited operations on Wednesday afternoon, Turner said, adding that he had asked the Houston Astros baseball team not to cancel a home game set for Friday in order to help the city return to some sense of normalcy.

-The number of evacuees at Houston's convention centre fell by about 2,000 overnight as other shelters opened and some storm victims moved on, the mayor said.
-That left 8,000 still in the convention centre.
+The number of evacuees at Houston's convention center fell by about 2,000 overnight as other shelters opened and some storm victims moved on, the mayor said.
+That left 8,000 still in the convention center.

 "We're providing shelter for the people who have come in from the surrounding regions," he said.
 "It's not just Houstonians."